Ski Resort Road Trippin

 Start in Denver and head west on I-70, turning north on highway 40 to hit up Winter Park resort (unlimited days).
 We made the mistake of driving to Winter Park in a snowstorm, and the mountain pass to get to the resort is no joke!
 Luckily, we went slow and made it fine – but we definitely recommend checking the weather before you head out.

 Winter Park is spread across 2 different mountains with lots of options for all levels.
 Advanced skiers and riders will enjoy the alpine bowls, moguls and renowned tree skiing.
 Stay in one of the many hotels or lodges in the base village, or if you have an RV or van, park in Lot G across from the resort.
 Winter Park is one of the only Colorado resorts that allows overnight camping for RVs in their parking lot.
 There are no hookups or dump stations available, and units must be self-contained.
 No RV?
 No problem!
-Check out Outdoorsy for convenient, insured RV rentals all over the country – from vintage vans to Class A motorhomes and everything in between!
+Rent an RV on TripOutside through our partnership with Outdoorsy, and find convenient, insured RV rentals all over the country – from vintage vans to Class A motorhomes and everything in between!

 Rocky Mountain National Park